jlslmrn/expense-budget-system/README.md

 Stack: Next, Tailwind, Prisma, MUI, DB (Not final: MongoDB/NoSQL).

 > Just a Personal/Passion project.
-> The system is catered only to my preference and needs.
+> This system is only catered to my preference and needs.

 **:key: Key Features:**